uncbiag/easyreg/doc/source/notes/walk_through_demos.rst

 .. code::

-    A evaluation interface for optimization methods or learning methods with pre-trained models.
+    An evaluation interface for optimization methods or learning methods with pre-trained models.
     Though the purpose of this script is to provide demo, it is a generalized interface for evaluating the following methods.
     The method support list :  mermaid-related ( optimizing/pretrained) methods, ants, demons, niftyreg The demos supported by category are :